Things to Know Before Traveling to Bali

 Find the ATM that likes you

 The most frustrating thing for us was taking out money.
-We use Charles Schwab and it’s great – no fees, great customer service, perfect for travel.
-However, in Bali, the ATM’s don’t like western bank cards.
+We use Charles Schwab, and it’s great – no fees, excellent customer service, and perfect for travel.
+However, in Bali, the ATMs don’t like Western bank cards.
 We kept being told that our card was suspended.
-After calling the bank, we learned that ATM’s in SE Asia are weird and temperamental.
+After calling the bank, we learned that ATMs in SE Asia are weird and temperamental.
 We found one ATM that would work if we went in the late afternoon/early evening.
 No joke, you have to find the sweet spot.
-Always make sure it’s in a safe spot – banks are a great option because they are usually pretty secure.
-Just know that it might be an issue and have some cash when you arrive.
+Always ensure it’s in a safe place – banks are a great option because they are usually pretty secure.
+Just know that it might be an issue, and have some cash when you arrive.

 Anything else?